Doing Business in Tennessee From Out of State? Here Is What You Need.

 4. Await approval.
 Expedited processing available for an additional fee.

 5. Meet ongoing obligations.
-Foreign entities must file annual reports ($300/year), pay franchise tax (min $100) and excise tax (6.5% net earnings), and maintain a registered agent.
+Foreign entities must file annual reports ($300/year), pay franchise and excise tax (combined minimum $300) and excise tax (6.5% net earnings), and maintain a registered agent.

 Always verify current fees and form requirements directly with the Secretary of State — they change.